birnbaum/flwr-lowcarb/textual_pitch.md

 In the end, this might bias the neural network towards these *chosen* few.
 Consequently, our approach still enforces an unbiased, evenly distributed client selection over the whole training, even while some clients might be handicapped by their less-optimal local power grid's marginal carbon intensity.

-Nevertheless, if the user's model is not susceptible towards biases, the Lowcarb framework can be configured to run the training with the lowest possible carbon footprint without caring for even client distribution.
+(Nevertheless, if the network on its own is not susceptible towards biases, the Lowcarb framework can be configured to run the training with the lowest possible carbon footprint without caring for even client distribution.)